Brink en van Keulen

 We can make all the dull chandeliers shine again and restore them to new condition.

 Brink & van Keulen 1646 B.V.
-Originally a family business, Brink & van Keulen maintains the 17th century foundry craft by producing the highest quality brass chandeliers.
+Originally a family business, Brink & van Keulen maintains the 17th-century foundry craft by producing the highest quality brass chandeliers.
 By passing on centuries-old knowledge, Brink & van Keulen has taken an important role in the preservation of the foundry craft.
-Brink & van Keulen is specialized in the field of production, restoration, valuation and mediation of traditional Dutch brass chandeliers.
+Brink & van Keulen is specialised in the field of production, restoration, valuation, and mediation of traditional Dutch brass chandeliers.

 Brink & van Keulen still practices this craft exactly as they used to in 1646.
 Original molds from that time are used to make the brass parts.
-Casting is also still done in the traditional way: in Brussels soil, a greasy type of sand.
+Casting is still done in the traditional way: in Brussels soil, a greasy type of sand.
 Read more

-Brass chandeliers are subject to the elements of the environment, light and oxygen in the air will affect the chandelier over the years and cause the brass to darken.
-Brink & van Keulen is able to make brass chandeliers in poor condition look completely new.
+Brass chandeliers are subject to the environment, light and oxygen.
+Thus these natural elements (air) affect the chandelier over the years and cause the brass to darken.
+Brink & van Keulen is able to renew old brass chandeliers that are in a poor condition.
 Read more

 The worldwide network of our partners enables us to facilitate the purchase and sale of chandeliers.
 Via the online platform, we offer chandeliers to churches, antique dealers, and consumers.
 Read more

 After restoration, the chandeliers are indistinguishable from new ones.
 The Cultural Heritage Inspectorate values the craftsmanship of Brink & van Keulen so highly that they recommend their treatment for monumental crowns instead of regular polishing!

-Leave your details and we will be happy to send you more information in the form of a brochure.
+Leave your details and we will be happy to send you more information in a brochure form.